 - Napkins*: I wouldn't stress too much about this one.
 Stick a pack of baby wipes on the table for all the sticky fingers and spills, there's always lots of those in the house.

-- Bin Bags: You need about a thousand for all the leftover food, wrapping paper (seeing as so many councils won't recycle it!), broken baubles, pulled cracker detritus and ten tonnes of plastic wrapping around each little plastic toy the kids have been given.
+- Bin Bags or Liners*: You need about a thousand for all the leftover food, wrapping paper (seeing as so many councils won't recycle it!), broken baubles, pulled cracker detritus and ten tonnes of plastic wrapping around each little plastic toy the kids have been given.

 - Table Crackers*: Well if you do forget them at least you won't need as many bin bags.

-Although I'm not hosting Christmas (yay!) we will still be having a mini Christmas dinner with the four of us on Boxing Day, but I doubt my lot will be bothered if I forget anything.
-It's crackers I know I haven't got yet, and although I have remembered them as I am writing, if I remember them when I finish my grocery order is another matter completely.
+Although there's just a few of us for dinner this Christmas there's still plenty to get, and I know I'm not very organised this year.
+It's crackers I know I haven't got yet, and although I have remembered them as I am writing, though if I remember them when I head to the supermarket is another matter completely.
 And that's crackers for cheese as well as table crackers.
 Oh and cheese.

 So did Tesco get the list right or is there something they have forgotten too?